Skip to content

 • Natural rubber and PU yoga mats tend to be more expensive than other materials.

 • The texture of the mat may not suit everyone's preferences.
+If you like flow and mandala yoga, turning around on the mat easily can be difficult.

 • Natural rubber and PU mats may not be as environmentally friendly as other materials.